At Plentum, our core mission is to provide science-backed solutions for your pet's well-being.

 Canine Oral Health: Breaking Down Periodontal Disease 2026

-By age three, an estimated many dogs in early studies show some signs of periodontal disease.
+By age three, a large share of dogs in early studies show some signs of periodontal disease.
 Yet most owners don't realize there's a problem until it's advanced — because dogs are remarkably good at hiding dental pain.
 A wagging tail at mealtime doesn't mean eating isn't uncomfortable.
 It just means your dog is doing what dogs do: carrying on regardless.

 This guide covers everything you need to know about canine periodontal disease — how it starts, how it progresses, its systemic consequences, and critically, how to prevent it.
-Particular attention to the emerging role of the oral microbiome and Canine Oral Health Postbiotics — a category of intervention that's changing how veterinarians think about dental disease prevention.
+Particular attention to the emerging role of the oral microbiome and oral health postbiotics — a category of intervention that's changing how veterinarians think about dental disease prevention.

 Support your dog's oral microbiome from the inside out.